serlo/frontend/README.md

 ### Listening to Scroll & Resize

-It is possible to listen to scroll and resize events as a last resort for responsive design, e.g. if media queries are insufficient.
+It is possible to listen to scroll and resize events as a very very (!!) last resort for responsive design, e.g. if media queries are insufficient.
 Use `useEffect` to accomplish this task:

 ```tsx
 import React from 'react'